sheetaljgowda/Star_wars_data/README.md

 Before you begin, you'll need to have the following:

 - A free trial account on Snowflake.
 You can sign up for one [here](https://signup.snowflake.com/).
-- SnowSQL installed on your machine.
-You can download it from the [Snowflake website](https://developers.snowflake.com/snowsql/).

 ### Data sources
 The data used to create this dashboard was sourced from kaggle and data.world

+## Optional
+To install SnowSQL on your machine.
+You can download it from the [Snowflake website](https://developers.snowflake.com/snowsql/).